 To form a strategic partnership with PCCW Limited, we and a wholly-owned subsidiary of PCCW Limited (the "Seller") entered into a share purchase agreement on June 14, 2022, pursuant to which we conditionally agreed to purchase, and the Seller conditionally agreed to sell, an 80% direct interest in PCCW Lenovo Technology Solutions ("PLTS") and a 20% direct interest in PCCW Network Services (which in turn holds 100% interest in PCCW Solutions Limited ("PCCWS") and 20% interest in PLTS) for US\$613.6 million, comprising (i) a cash element of US\$513.6 million, to be paid by us at completion of the transaction, and (ii) a share element of US\$100.0 million, which will be satisfied by our Company's allotment and issue of 86,424,677 shares (the "Consideration Shares") to the Seller at completion of the transaction.
-Upon completion of the transaction on August 12, 2022, we became an effective 84% shareholder in PLTS.
+Upon completion of the transaction, we will become an effective 84% shareholder in PLTS.
 PLTS will principally engage in the provision of digital solutions and managed services primarily serving customers across the Asia-Pacific region, and PCCWS will principally engage in the provision of solutions and services to public sector customers in Hong Kong.
 The Seller has undertaken not to sell the Consideration Shares within six months from the completion date without the prior written consent from the Company, subject to exceptions including hedging arrangements.
+Completion will take place on the fifth business day following the day the conditions under the share purchase agreement have been satisfied or waived, subject to a long stop date agreed by the parties.